ISSN 2049-6559 (online)

-The aims of The De Morgan Journal are
+The aims of The Morgan Gazette are

 - to encourage academic mathematicians to reflect on current issues in education,